Skip to main content

 Jacob Smith

-Jacob is a digital news officer at Cancer Research UK.
+Jacob worked in the digital news team at Cancer Research UK from 2022 to 2024, writing for the news site and contributing to our podcast, That Cancer Conversation.
 He studied biochemistry at the University of Exeter and subsequently completed a Master’s in science communication at Imperial College London.
-He joined the digital news team in March 2022, writing for the news site and contributing to our podcast, That Cancer Conversation.
+He now works for the scientific journal Nature.

 A black woman at a doctor's appointment